Cuboctaedro/dimitriadis/src/works/i-remember-all-of-you.md

   - url: images/i-remember-all-of-you-warsaw.jpg
     title: '"Technologies of the Self", a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska,  Galeria Studio, Warsaw, 2015'
 ---
+*Technologies of the Self*, a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska,  Galeria Studio, Warsaw, 2015